patrickbwarren/qgis-survex-import/SurvexImport/README.md

-# QGIS plugin to import survex .3d files
+# QGIS plugin to import survex .3d files (version 2.1)

 This QGIS plugin provides a convenient route to import features (legs and stations) from a [survex](https://survex.com/ "survex.com")